Don't Look Up: Production

-Lawsuit
+Lawsuits

-On December 6, 2023, Adam McKay, along with Netflix, was sued for copyright infringement over Don't Look Up.
-William Collier, an author from Baton Rouge, Louisiana, claimed that he is the original writer of the story, set in Baton Rouge, called "Stanley's Comet", which he self-published in 2012.
+On December 6, 2023, Adam McKay, along with Netflix, was sued for copyright infringement over Don't Look Up by William Collier, an author from Baton Rouge, Louisiana, who stated that he is the original writer of the story, which was set in Baton Rouge, called Stanley's Comet, and self-published by Collier in 2012.
 Collier's daughter worked for Jimmer Miller Entertainment, part of McKay's management team until 2015.
-Collier alleges that his daughter submitted the text to Mosaic Media Group and it was then received by McKay's manager.
-"Since Stanley’s Comet was received by McKay’s manager, custom and practice in the entertainment industry dictates that this constitutes receipt by McKay," writes Steven Lowe, a lawyer for Collier, in the suit.
-"Furthermore, upon information and belief, the Novel was transmitted via courier, email or hand-delivery (or via other means) to McKay himself."
+Collier stated that his daughter submitted the text to Mosaic Media Group and it was then received by McKay's manager.
+Steven Lowe, a lawyer for Collier, wrote in the suit, "Since Stanley’s Comet was received by McKay’s manager, custom and practice in the entertainment industry dictates that this constitutes receipt by McKay.
+Furthermore, upon information and belief, the Novel was transmitted via courier, email or hand-delivery (or via other means) to McKay himself."

 "The movie, like the novel, makes a strong political critique of the media, the government, and the cultural elite by showcasing their shallowness and reliance on popular opinion polls and social media algorithms," writes USC professor of comparative literature David Roman.
 "McKay’s film is also full of satire and humor and — like Stanley’s Comet — moves toward the absurd.
 In each case, the irony drives the humor and the social critique and does so in the same style and method."

+Collier's lawsuit was dismissed in 2024 on the grounds that the similarities between the works were too generic to be copyrightable, and he later dropped an attempt to appeal the decision.
+A second lawsuit, from author Darren Hunter, was dismissed in 2025 on similar grounds.

 Music

 To promote the film, on December 3, 2021, Ariana Grande and Kid Cudi released the single "Just Look Up", which is also performed in the film.
 The original score for the film is composed by Nicholas Britell, who previously scored McKay's The Big Short (2015), Vice (2018) and the HBO television series Succession (2019–2022); McKay served as an executive producer of the latter.
 He used a wide range of instrumentation that reflect varied music styles and genres.
 He did this so as to give a remainder on the existential crisis on the planet following a catastrophic event as well as the absurdity of how people react to it.
+Two of the film's most climactic pieces, titled The Launch and The End?, utilize borrowed chords (exemplified in the oscillation from D-flat major to A-flat minor) to reflect humanity's regretful handling of their looming and somewhat enchanting demise.

 Apart from "Just Look Up", the film also featured "Second Nature" by Bon Iver, which was released along with Britell's score album on December 10, by Republic Records, and "Doorman" by Slowthai.